DalianGrullon/DalianGrullon/README.md

 Full Stack Developer
 -----------------

 After years of customer service experience, I invested in my passion for coding by enrolling in the University of Central Florida's Full Stack Coding Boot Camp.
-I am now actively pursuing a career in software engineering while simultaneously continuing my studies in Software Engineering.
+I am now actively pursuing a career in software engineering while simultaneously continuing my studies in Computer Science at Arizona State University Online.

 * 🌍  I'm based in Orlando, FL
 * 🖥️  See my portfolio at [this website](https://daliangrullon.github.io/my-portfolio/)